cloudhead/toto/README.md

 - individual articles can be accessed through urls such as _/2009/11/21/blogging-with-toto_
 - the archives can be accessed by year, month or day, wih the same format as above.
 - arbitrary metadata can be included in articles files, and accessed from the templates.
+- summaries are generated intelligently by toto, following the `:max` setting you give it.
+- you can also define how long your summary is, by adding `~` at the end of it (`:delim`).

 synopsis
 --------